Menschomat/Cashier/README.md

 ## What is Cashier?

 Cashier is an tracking and monitoring tool for your personal cashflow.
-Many people still use a book or an Excel-Table as their household book.
+Many people still use paper or an Excel-sheet as their budget book.

 Cashier moves the household book to the web.